 Guides for protection against atmospheric corrosion

 Given the wide range of environmental conditions encountered and protective systems available, data on performance can become complex.
 A number of guides have been produced giving the design life of protective systems in different environments.
-BS 5493 ‘Code of Practice for Protection of Iron and Steel Against Corrosion’ provided some information but its guidance on the lifetime of galvanized coatings is now out-of-date.
+Up-to-date information in assessments of coating life can be found in EN ISO 14713-1 or by contacting Galvanizers Association.

 The environments in most corrosion guides are necessarily general.
 Specific corrosivity values in the UK have been mapped by the Agricultural Development Advisory Service (ADAS).
 The information was based on data obtained from exposure of zinc reference samples at National Grid Reference points in a large number of 10km square reference areas of the UK.